incubyte/incubyte.github.io/content/blog/standup.md

 ##### Q: What is the ideal frequency?

 Usually, every day.
-However, if you are “Interacting” frequently and do not need to know the status, then you can meet less.
+However, if all the stakeholders interact frequently and do not need to know the status, you can meet less.

 ##### Q: Where?